frimtec/teamcity-inspection-notification-plugin/README.md

 # Installation

-Install it directly from JetBrains TeamCity-Plugin-Repository [inspection-violation-notification](https://plugins.jetbrains.com/plugin/12382-inspection-violation-notification).
+Install it directly from JetBrains TeamCity-Plugin-Repository [inspection-violation-notification][jetbrains-plugin].

 # Configuration